-- In a large bowl, whisk together pumpkin puree, brown sugar, eggs and oil until all combined well and creamy in texture.
-Do not beat for too long after adding eggs.
+- In a large bowl, whisk together pumpkin puree, brown sugar, eggs, and oil until all combined well and creamy in texture.
+Do not whisk for too long after adding the eggs.

-- If the batter seems to be thick add 2 – 4 tbsp of milk and combine well.
+- If the batter seems to be thick add 2 – 4 tablespoons of milk and combine well.
 Do not over mix the batter else result will be a tough cake.

 - Let it cool down completely at room temperature over a wire rack before cutting into pieces.

-- For decoration, mix all ingredients with a wire whisk until it is of dropping consistency.
-Add a few drops more milk if required.
-But it should not be too liquid else it will be difficult to form designs with it.
+- For the glaze, mix all the ingredients with a wire whisk until it is of dropping consistency.

 - Drizzle the glaze over the cake and garnish with chopped pistachio and almonds.